opinionated/opinionated/README.md

 TODO
 =========
+Check repo specific issues for more detailed / up to date TODO lists

 scheduler:
 * adjust scheduler timing to space tests better, look more human
 * make logs and error handling